 Managing elbow injuries

-Physiotherapy, remedial treatment and targeted stretching or exercise, are all great options when looking at treating and managing an elbow injury.
+Physiotherapy, remedial treatment, and targeted stretching or exercise are all great options for treating and managing an elbow injury.

-However, often the effects of these treatments are increased by wearing the right support or brace.
-High-quality elbow supports can provide excellent pain and swelling relief to increase mobility and get you back in action sooner.
+However, wearing the right support or brace can increase the effects of these treatments.
+High-quality elbow supports can provide excellent pain and swelling relief, increase mobility, and get you back in action sooner.

-To cut through the confusion of what type of support is right for you, we have pulled together a simple guide to elbow supports.
-Below is an outline of the main types of supports, the kind of conditions they treat, and what features to look out for.
+To help you decide which type of support is right for you, we have put together a simple guide to elbow supports.
+Below is an outline of the main types of supports, the conditions they treat, and what features to look out for.

 Learn more: Elbow Pain: why can't I straighten my arm?